openaps/docs/docs/docs/walkthrough/phase-0/hardware.md

 [JBtek® Jet Black Case for Raspberry Pi B+ & Raspberry Pi 2 Model & Raspberry Pi 3 Model B](http://www.amazon.com/gp/product/B00ONOKPHC)

 Additionally, for mobile use, it is helpful to have something besides a lunchbox to carry the entire rig around.
 The size and weight of the component set as well as the limited range of the CareLink USB stick constrains the options here, but there are still some workable solutions.
 Waist-worn running gear and camera cases seem to work well.
 Two options:  [FlipBelt](https://flipbelt.com/) and [Lowepro Dashpoint 20](http://store.lowepro.com/dashpoint-20).

 ### HDMI Cable, USB Keyboard, USB Mouse

-For the intial set up of the Raspberry Pi you may want to use a monitor and keyboard/mouse to set up the WiFi connection, but all other access can be done through a SSH Terminal (explained later).
+For the initial set up of the Raspberry Pi you may want to use a monitor and keyboard/mouse to set up the WiFi connection, but all other access can be done through a SSH Terminal (explained later).
 This meant the monitor, mouse and keyboard are only used for a few minutes and generally aren't required again.